-From the tortured screams of 'Them Bones'; the surprisingly melodic 'Man In The Box'; to the soulful channeling of 'Rooster'; or the soaring harmonies atop the thundering 'Would?', no one did it as well as Layne Staley.
+From the tortured screams of 'Them Bones', the surprisingly melodic 'Man in the Box', to the soulful channeling of 'Rooster', or the soaring harmonies atop the thundering 'Would?', no one did it as well as Layne Staley.

-Regardless of how you feel about alice in chains to nirvana, or to soundgarden or pearl jam, or mother love bone etc, Layne deserves to be number one why?
-Were talking about vocal talent here and this guy not only had a big range but he also had a voice that would grab you and take you away from whatever you were doing.
-Jerry cantrell said he would make awesome vocal melodies just like that, and despite his drug addiction he was still able to keep a great voice, some times better than others though.
-Plus he was a great song writer, he had so much emotion and passion when he sang and you could feel his pain.
-R.I.P Layne, Andrew, Kurt.
+Regardless of how you feel about Alice in Chains compared to Nirvana, Soundgarden, Pearl Jam, or Mother Love Bone, Layne deserves to be number one.
+Why?
+We're talking about vocal talent here, and this guy not only had a big range but he also had a voice that would grab you and take you away from whatever you were doing.
+Jerry Cantrell said he would make awesome vocal melodies just like that, and despite his drug addiction, he was still able to maintain a great voice, sometimes better than others though.
+Plus, he was a great songwriter, he had so much emotion and passion when he sang, and you could feel his pain.
+R.I.P.
+Layne, Andrew, Kurt.

-Kurt Cobain was the voice of a generation and his vocals have a visceral power to them that CANNOT be surpassed.
-AIC fans may be tired of nirvana and soundgarden fans, but we are equally tired of you jealous Alice in Chains fan boys too.
+Kurt Cobain was the voice of a generation, and his vocals have a visceral power to them that cannot be surpassed.
+AIC fans may be tired of Nirvana and Soundgarden fans, but we are equally tired of you jealous Alice in Chains fanboys too.
 I think all the grunge bands are special.

 People keep saying Cornell had better range, and Cornell, may he rest in peace, did have an amazing voice.
 However, Ed's voice is just as amazing, and people don't understand that octaves and note ability make up the whole package.
 Ed's voice, to me, along with his writing ability and his electrifying stage presence, is incredible.
 The way the music flowed through him visibly back in the day... there's no comparison.
 Staley's voice can't be compared to these guys.
 It was mostly deep, gritty, and yes, powerful, but to me, in a more basic way.
 That being said, I also love Layne's music.
 AIC is great.
 Kurt's voice was quirky and perfect for Nirvana, but technically not as good.

-Eddie is...Wel let's put it that way, PJ is the best Grunge band, classic rock band and Eddie made the best solo album I've never heard thanks to his voice, wonderful lyrics, a few guitars and an ukulele: "Into The Wild".
-We're all in the 30's, 40's now and I there isn't a single PJ album that sounds like another one!
-They're also the masters of ballads, rock folk, in fact, PJ isn't a "grunge band" anymore but became in a few years one of the best "Rock Band", and even if I still love listening to Nirvana, Foo Fighters and co, I now have the impression I always listen to the same alsbums!
-This don't mean I don't like them, I still love them but I recognize the 2 bands who did something else than metal-grunge are PJ and AIC!
-AIC made 2 of the best EP from the 90's: Sap and Jar Of Flies!
+Eddie is...
+Well, let's put it this way, PJ is the best grunge band, a classic rock band, and Eddie made the best solo album I've never heard thanks to his voice, wonderful lyrics, a few guitars, and a ukulele: "Into The Wild".
+We're all in our 30s and 40s now, and there isn't a single PJ album that sounds like another one!
+They're also the masters of ballads and rock folk.
+In fact, PJ isn't a "grunge band" anymore but has become, in a few years, one of the best "Rock Bands".
+Even though I still love listening to Nirvana, Foo Fighters, and others, I now have the impression I always listen to the same albums!
+This doesn't mean I don't like them.
+I still love them, but I recognize the two bands who did something else than metal-grunge are PJ and AIC.
+AIC made two of the best EPs from the 90s: Sap and Jar Of Flies!

 I mean, Scott Weiland should be switched with Jerry.
 He had such a powerful grunge voice.
 Extremely versatile with not only great range but also with the vocal attitude and power that came with the movement.
-And probably some of the greatest stage presence and charisma to come out of the 90's.
+And probably some of the greatest stage presence and charisma to come out of the '90s.

 Scott Weiland has the most diverse range.
-From his soft acoustic versions of Sour Girl, Wonderful, Atlanta or Kitchenware and Candybars, to the fast and powerful Sex Type Thing, Meat Plow, No way Out, Dead and Bloated, etc. Then he can do great pop melodies like Big Bang Baby, Trippin on A Hole, Interstate Love Song and Days of the Week.
-Who else on this list can pull off all those songs, not only in the studio, but in one live setlist as well!
+From his soft acoustic versions of Sour Girl, Wonderful, Atlanta, or Kitchenware and Candybars, to the fast and powerful Sex Type Thing, Meat Plow, No Way Out, Dead and Bloated, etc. Then he can do great pop melodies like Big Bang Baby, Trippin on a Hole, Interstate Love Song, and Days of the Week.
+Who else on this list can pull off all those songs, not only in the studio, but in one live setlist as well?
+Amazing performer, writer, vocalist!

 His whining is just legendary.
 Maybe he isn't the best for the grunge movement (that's quite a surprise for me as I've known him as part of the alternative movement), but for the music he used to write, his voice is the icing on the cake.
 So much passion and rawness combined with ultra-distorted and uber-overdubbed guitars is just what makes SP stand out from all the 90s groups.
-It's like combining the old things (Black Sabbath/Dio/Randy Rhoads/Sonic Youth/The Smiths/Joy Division) along with some 90s neopunk attitude.
+It's like combining the old things (Black Sabbath/Dio/Randy Rhoads/Sonic Youth/The Smiths/Joy Division) along with some 90s neo-punk attitude.
 That's what makes Gish, Siamese Dream, and Mellon Collie and the Infinite Sadness my favorite albums of the 90s.

 His voice is one of a kind, very unique.

 Definitely a post-grunge legend.
-This guy has been dubbed a Kurt Cobain rip off by most, but if you really listen to this dude his voice is something else.
+This guy has been dubbed a Kurt Cobain rip-off by most, but if you really listen to this dude, his voice is something else.

 Guy's got one hell of a voice.

 Amazing voice.
 Such great range and power.
-Also check out his solo covers.
+Also, check out his solo covers.

-P:S - I strongly feel that Andrew should have been listed as a member of Mother Love Bone instead of Malfunkshun.
+P.S. - I strongly feel that Andrew should have been listed as a member of Mother Love Bone instead of Malfunkshun.

-The best vocal ever after Chester Bennington...he is the best..simply the best
+The best vocal ever after Chester Bennington.
+He is the best.
+Simply the best.

 16th?
 Really?
-He's the best singer
+He's the best singer.

-Underrated vocalist and better than most of the vocalist listed here.
-I would put him in at #5 behind Vedder.
-And majestic red hair
+Underrated vocalist and better than most of the vocalists listed here.
+I would put him at #5 behind Vedder.
+And majestic red hair.

-Amazing voice, listen to he calls home, cover me, or far behind, beautiful range and by far one of the most grunge voices out there.
+Amazing voice, listen to He Calls Home, Cover Me, or Far Behind.
+Beautiful range and by far one of the most grunge voices out there.